paralysedforce/nuvsc/README.md

     <li>Bug Fix: When removing a discussion section, the actual course was not removed from localstorage.
 It now works as intended.</li>
     <li>Added new parameter for components so that duplicate components don't clutter the db</li>
     <li>Switched all_sections ajax desitation from queried db flask serve to static Amazon S3 file</li>
+    <li>Fixed bug where trying to add the same course twice that had components did weird things</li>
 </ul>

 Author and Contact